michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 }
 {% endhighlight %}

-But to be able to test configuration input and to make the Confirm function fit better with the rest of the framework w do
+But to be able to test configuration input and to make the Confirm function fit better with the rest of the framework we do
 {% highlight PowerShell linenos %}
 function Get-ConfigForPageVerifyCheck {
     $pageverifyValidValues = @("NONE", "TORN_PAGE_DETECTION", "CHECKSUM")